XML binding is a concept of generating Java objects from XML and opposite i.e. XML documents from Java object. Along

 example of generationg an XML file form Java class , what it requires is couple

-@XmlRootElement and @XmlAccessorType along with
+of annotations like @XmlRootElement and @XmlAccessorType along with

 four lines of code.